Right to a healthy environment

 Human Rights (Scotland) Bill

-The Scottish Government published its consultation on a new Scottish Human Rights Bill in June 2023.
+The Scottish Government published proposals for a new Scottish Human Rights Bill in June 2023.
 The Bill aims to protect a range of rights, including the human right to a healthy environment ‘with substantive and procedural elements’.

 What is happening now?

-ERCS will continue to work to ensure the right to a healthy environment is prioritised and is a member of the Human Rights Oversight Board and Capability Building Working Group for the Bill.
+ERCS continues to work to ensure the right to a healthy environment is prioritised and is a member of the Human Rights Oversight Board and Capability Building Working Group for the Human Rights Bill.

 Resources